Skip to main content

 Hyde Park

-Founded in 1830, Chicago soon became the Midwest’s largest city and the nation’s leader of industry.
+Founded in 1830, Chicago Illinois soon became the Midwest’s largest city and the nation’s leader of industry.
 When you’re looking for one of the most historic neighborhoods in Chicago, head to Hyde Park.
 The neighborhood is brimming with history and culture; it’s home to the Museum of Science and Industry, half of the city’s historic sites listed in the original 1966 National Register of Historic Places, Frank Lloyd Wright’s famous Robie House, and the upcoming Obama Presidential Center

 In 1891, the University of Chicago was established in Hyde Park.
 The neighborhood would go on to host the Chicago World Fair in 1893, also known as the World’s Columbian Exposition.
 Meant to celebrate the 400th anniversary of Christopher Columbus’s arrival to the New World in 1492, the fair boasted 14 buildings built by prominent architects of the day.
 It also displayed the original Ferris Wheel built by George Washington Gale Ferris Jr. Though much of the original fair’s buildings are gone, visitors can still wander through Jackson Park, which was the site of the World Fair and boasts the beautiful Garden of the Phoenix, the Midway Plaisance, and more than 600 acres of scenic green space.